Update resolved by the board of directors of IDEX ASA on 12 December 2017.

-Advokatfirma Ræder DA, in which the IDEX chairman, Morten Opstad, is a partner, renders legal services to the Company.
-Generally, such services are largely undertaken by lawyers at Ræder other than Morten Opstad.
-In the cases where legal services provided by Ræder are carried out by Morten Opstad, such services, which are outside Morten Opstad’s duties as chairman, are billed by Ræder.
+Advokatfirma Ræder DA, in which the IDEX chairman, Morten Opstad, is a partner, renders legal services to the company.
+Generally, such services are largely undertaken by lawyers at Ræder other than Mr Opstad.
+In the cases where legal services provided by Ræder are carried out by Mr Opstad, such services, which are outside Mr Opstad’s duties as chairman, are billed by Ræder.
 The service fee to Ræder is disclosed in the financial statements.

-Larry Ciaccia, who was elected board member at the annual general meeting on 12 May 2015, has served on IDEX’s Strategy Advisory Committee (SAC) since January 2014 and continues his tenure on the SAC, for which he is remunerated separately.
-Mr. Ciaccia also provides consulting services to IDEX for a fixed fee annual fee.
-The fees to Mr. Ciaccia are disclosed in the financial statements.
+Larry Ciaccia, who was re-elected board member at the annual general meeting on 12 May 2017, has served on IDEX’s Strategy Advisory Committee (SAC) since January 2014 and continues his tenure on the SAC, for which he is remunerated separately.
+Mr Ciaccia also provides consulting services to IDEX for a fixed fee annual fee.
+The fees to Mr Ciaccia are disclosed in the financial statements.

 12. Remuneration to the management

 IDEX offers market‐based compensation packages for the executives and employees in order to attract and retain the competence which the company needs.
 The exercise price for any subscription rights is in line with the share price at the time of the grant.
 The subscription rights vest in tranches over four years unless a special vesting schedule is deemed appropriate by the board and resolved upon grant.
 No so‐called golden parachutes are in effect, and post‐employment pay will only apply in case the company invokes contractual non‐competition clauses.